 - If the property’s dish and cabling have been pre-installed, you’ll need to contact the company responsible for the system's maintenance for any work required on the cabling or dish.
 Your warranty will also only be available on your Sky Q box.

 - You'll need to get any permission needed for us to install your dish.
 If you don’t, your landlord or council might ask you to remove it.

-- If the building is listed or within a conservation area, you might need planning permission from the local planning authority.
-Any alterations may be subject to special conditions, such as the use of certain materials.
+- If the building's listed or within a conservation area, you might need planning permission from the local planning authority.
+Any alterations might be subject to special conditions, such as the use of certain materials.

-- If you’d like to watch Sky on more than one TV, you’ll need a Sky Q box, a Sky Q Multiscreen subscription and a Sky Q Mini box for each room you’d like to watch TV in.
-To watch Sky on the Sky Q app, you'll need a Sky Multiscreen subscription.
-The number of devices you can watch Sky on depends on which Sky Q box you have.
-Please note: If your Sky Q Mini boxes arrive before your scheduled engineer visit, it might not be possible for the engineer to set these up during your time slot.
-You can install these yourself by following our guide.
+- To watch Sky on more than one TV, you’ll need a Sky Q box, a multiscreen subscription and a Sky Q Mini box for each room you’d like to watch TV in.
+Watching on the Sky Q app?
+You'll need a Sky Q experience subscription.
+The number of devices you can watch on depends on which Sky Q box you have.
+If your Sky Q Mini boxes come before your engineer arrives, they still might not have time to set these up for you.
+But don't worry, you can set them up yourself following our guide.

-- If you already have Sky Q Multiscreen as part of your subscription, we'll set up any additional boxes during your installation.
+- Already have Sky Q experience?
+We'll set up any additional boxes during your installation.
 Please note: multiple visits might be required.

 - If you have one, you can set it up yourself or arrange for an independent engineer to do it for you.

 When you tell us you're moving, we'll ask: